Beyond Bogoliubov Dynamics

-\item Our estimates are not uniform in the order $a$ of the approximation, and, in particular, do not imply convergence of the perturbation series for fixed $N$ as $a\to\infty$.
+for some constants $C_1,C_2,C_3>0$.
+Hence, \eqref{eqn:thm:norm:approx_Psi} is not uniform in $a$, and, in particular, does not imply convergence of the perturbation series for fixed $N$ as $a\to\infty$.
 Since our expansion is designed as a large $N$ expansion, we do not expect this to hold true.
-Note, however, that Borel summability was shown for a comparable expansion in~\cite{ginibre1980}.
+We remark that Borel summability was shown for a comparable but combinatorially simpler expansion in~\cite{ginibre1980}.

-\item We expect that our result can be extended to interactions of the form $\lN N^{d\beta}v(N^\beta x)$ for sufficiently small values of $\beta$, comparable to the range $\beta\in[0,1/(4d))$ covered in \cite{corr}. \item We made no effort to use dispersive estimates and always bound the solution $\pt$ of \eqref{hpt} by its $\fH$-norm in our estimates, which is possible since $\norm{v}_\infty\ls 1$.
+\item Theorem \ref{thm:norm:approx} holds under more general conditions than Assumption \ref{ass:initial:data}.
+More precisely, it suffices to assume that the initial excitation vector $\ChiN(0)$ admits an asymptotic expansion of the form \eqref{eqn:initial:expansion}, where the coefficients $\Chil(0)$ must satisfy \eqref{eqn:cor:ass:moments_l} for $b=4a+4$ but need not be given by \eqref{def:Chi0:0} and \eqref{def:Chil:0}. \item We expect that our result can be extended to interactions of the form $\lN N^{d\tilde{\beta}}v(N^{\tilde{\beta}} x)$ for sufficiently small values of $\tilde{\beta}$, comparable to the range $\tilde{\beta}\in[0,1/(4d))$ covered in \cite{corr}. \item We made no effort to use dispersive estimates and always bound the solution $\pt$ of \eqref{hpt} by its $\fH$-norm, which is possible since $\norm{v}_\infty\ls 1$.
 As a consequence, our estimates work in all dimensions $d\geq 1$ and apply in the focusing as well as in the defocusing case. \item In \eqref{eqn:thm:norm:approx}, one could equivalently identify $\ChiN$ with $\ChiN\oplus 0$ and use the norm on the full Fock space since the contribution of the sectors with more than $N$ particles to $\norm{\Chil(t)}_\Fock$ is negligible (Lemma~\ref{lem:moments:Chil:N}). } \end{remark}